Who Has The Most Home Runs In The MLB Home Run Derby?

-Pete Alonso has made himself known as a Home Run Derby legend.
+Pete Alonso has made himself known as a Home Run Derby legend, hitting 174 home runs in the two years he’s participated.
 Alonso took home the hardware in the 2019 and 2021 Home Run Derbies.
-In the two years he has participated, Alonso has hit a total of 174 home runs.
 His most ever home runs in a single round is 35, which he did in the first round of the 2021 Derby.
 That round of 35 is the third-best single-round performance in MLB history.
 Since there was no Derby in 2020 due to COVID-19, Alonso is the third player of all-time to win back-to-back Home Run Derby titles.
 The only player with three wins is Ken Griffey Junior.

 Albert Pujols - 106 All-Time Home Runs